Screen Printing vs Embroidery: What suits you?

 Step 2: Digitization

 Embroidery Digitization is the process of converting your design file to a supportable format for the embroidery machine.
 Every design needs to be digitized for embroidery.
-This involves specifying stitch types, colors, and sequences.
+This involves specifying stitch types, colours, and sequences.

 Step 3: Stitching